Course Resources

-This qualification covers the competencies required to design, validate, and evaluate electrical equipment and systems, and to provide technical advice and sales support.
+This qualification covers competencies to design and validate/evaluate electrical equipment and systems and provide technical advice/sales.

 Learners develop expertise in key areas including electrical design, power distribution, protection systems, automation, renewable energy integration, and industrial control.
 The course also emphasises compliance with Australian Standards, workplace safety, and sustainability.